ncracker/dd_ansible/README.md

 <img src="https://c1.staticflickr.com/5/4436/37099840420_8ed4889edb_b.jpg" width="656" height="156" alt="Ansible events in Datadog">

 This indicates Ansible began the execution of the playbook and completed it.
-Our datadog agent was
+Our datadog agent was successfully deployed.

 ## Final thoughts
 I hope you found the information and example useful.
 Please do not hesitate to reach out with comments or suggestions.